 For example, the most common use of 1oz copper offers approximately 500mΩ per square inch.
 So, you can increase the capacity by increasing the effects on the current path.

 PCB trace current capacity is calculated during the PCB design stage.
 And the traces are laid out accordingly.

-Most PCB design suits have an integrated trace width calculator or the equivalent option to determine the trace thickness respective the current needs.
+Most PCB design suits have an integrated trace width calculator or the equivalent option to determine the trace thickness according to current needs.
 The copper thickness of the board is designed.

-However, you have to do a more advanced simulation to study the effect of high current on other circuitry and heat dissipation factors.
-Because unlike the thicker copper wire, a small surge can fuse the trace resulting in total damage of the board.
+However, you have to do a more advanced simulation to study the effect of high currents on other circuitry and heat dissipation factors.
+Because, unlike the thicker copper wire, a small surge can fuse the trace resulting in total damage to the board.

 PCBs trace current capacity calculations must also include integrity and power loss.
 To predict the maximum limit and peak operating temperature.

 The PCBs trace current capacity calculation has to be optimized to prevent the surge in the production cost of the PCB.

 Ⅶ. PCB Trace Width vs. Currents: A table

 The following table will put everything together by comparing a PCB trace width and a PCB current.
 There are similarities and there are differences in these figures.